 Perhaps our favourite such quote comes from Nina Persson, lead singer of The Cardigans, who said, "Pop music is a difficult term to define.
 I think about good music and bad music.
 Good music is good music whatever genre is comes from."

-And now that the classification debate is all sorted, which songs from pop's extensive and varied ouevre should you be playing to test your stereo speakers?
+And now that the classification debate is all sorted (is it ever sorted?), which songs from pop's extensive and varied oeuvre should you be playing to test your stereo speakers?
 Thought you'd never ask.
-We've picked out 20 of the best we can think of and explained why they're a match for even the most gifted drivers.
-Our selection spans 45 years of the genre, too, so there's no danger of 1980s synth-and-jangle overkill.
+We've picked out 25 of the best we can think of and explained why they're a match for even the most gifted drivers.
+Our selection spans a whopping 50 years of the genre, too, so there's no danger of 1980s synth-and-jangle overkill.

 Read on, suggest those we might have overlooked, and of course, click on your chosen streaming service to access our specially-curated playlist below.

 - Our guide to the best test tracks to trial your hi-fi system

 Billie Eilish – Bad Guy (2019)

 If Jack White of the White Stripes and Lorde were to collaborate, their first single might sound something like Billie Eilish's Bad Guy.
 The first three-quarters of the track clips along at 135 beats per minute (BPM) and then, in the last quarter, there's a glorious deconstructed meltdown to just 60 BPM.
 Call it what you will – electropop, dance-pop, "pop-trap" or "nu-goth pop" have all been suggested as its genres – Bad Guy's minimalist production (synth bass, kick drum, amplified finger snaps, synthesiser riff, Eilish's ever-multiplying backing vocals and a Sydney pedestrian traffic light sound allegedly taken from a phone recording made by Eilish in February 2017) will separate the good from the bad when testing your system's clarity and separation through the lower midrange.